Fekedew/calculator/README.md

 # calculator

 Simple php, sqlite calculator for assignment

+## steps to follow

+1, enable sqlite in php.ini file
+2, register and login